-- The determination of medical necessity for the performance of arthroscopic or open hip surgery is always made on a case-by-case basis. - For advanced imaging indications for labral tear refer to MS-24: Hip - ➤ For advanced imaging indications for femoroacetabular impingement (FAI) refer to MS-24: Hip - ➤ For advanced imaging indications for avascular necrosis of the femoral head refer to MS-4: Avascular Necrosis (AVN)/Osteonecrosis and MS-24: Hip - For salvage procedures refer to CMM 313: Hip Replacement/Arthroplasty
+- ➤ The determination of medical necessity for the performance of arthroscopic or open hip surgery is always made on a case-by-case basis. - ➤ For advanced imaging indications for labral tear refer to MS-24: Hip - ➤ For advanced imaging indications for femoroacetabular impingement (FAI) refer to MS-24: Hip - ➤ For advanced imaging indications for avascular necrosis of the femoral head refer to MS-4: Avascular Necrosis (AVN)/Osteonecrosis and MS-24: Hip - ➤ For salvage procedures refer to CMM 313: Hip Replacement/Arthroplasty

-Arthroscopic or Open Procedure for Fracture, Tumor, Infection, or Foreign Body
+Arthroscopic or Open Procedures for Fracture, Tumor, Infection, or Foreign Body

-Hip arthroscopic or open procedures may be considered medically necessary when surgery is being performed for fracture, tumor, deformity, infection, or foreign body that has led to or will likely lead to progressive destruction.
+➤ Arthroscopic or open hip surgery may be considered medically necessary for individuals for whom surgery is being performed for fracture, tumor, deformity, infection, or foreign body that has led to, or will likely lead to, progressive destruction.